top of page

 Perched on a bluff overlooking the mighty Mississippi River, historic Natchez radiates small-town charm.
 Known as the “Little Easy,” the idyllic destination delivers a merry holiday experience for all ages.

-Among the various events is caroling every Thursday evening in December at the festively decorated Memorial Park.
-Tours of stately historic homes, including The Towers Mansion’s “Jeweled Christmas Tours,” named by U.S.A.
-Today as one of the top 10 Most Unusual Christmas Displays in the U.S., and Christmas at Sunnyside: “Do You See What I See” tour highlighting over 30 decorated Christmas trees.
+Find a gift or two or three at the new European Christmas Shopping Village and tour stately historic homes warmly decorated for the season, like the Linden Historic Bed and Breakfast.
+For something different, check out The Towers Mansion's "Jeweled Christmas" tour, named by USA Today as one of the top 10 Most Unusual Christmas Displays in the U.S., and Christmas at Sunnyside's "Do You See What I See" tour, highlighting over 30 decorated Christmas trees.

 Miss.
 Gulf Coast

 Celebrating the holiday season in south Mississippi hits differently.
-The coastal cities transform themselves into yuletide wonderlands through various events, like the ones mentioned above and others, such as the Annual Biloxi Christmas in the City and Christmas Lights Festival at the Mississippi Coast Model Railroad Museum in Gulfport.
+The coastal cities transform into yuletide wonderlands through various events, like the ones mentioned above and others like the Annual Biloxi Christmas in the City, Dec.
+2, and the over 2 million lights and other festivities at TrainTastic, Dec.
+7 - 9, 14 - 16, and 21 -23 in Gulfport.

-And then there are seasonal festivities (and decorations) at places like Beau Rivage in Biloxi and Mississippi Aquarium in Gulfport.
+Then, there are seasonal festivities (and decorations) at places like Beau Rivage in Biloxi and the Mississippi Aquarium in Gulfport.
 With so much to choose from, the area shines all holiday long.

 Andalusia, Ala.

-As everyone knows, snow in the South is a rarity, especially in the deep South, like Andalusia.
-However, during most of December, snow shows and snow-related activities, such as tubing and ice skating, take place in the town during Christmas in Candyland.
+As everyone knows, snow in the South is a rarity, especially in the Deep South, like Andalusia.
+However, during most of December, snow shows and snow-related activities, such as tubing and ice skating, take place in the town during Christmas in Candyland, Dec.
+1 -3, 8 - 9, 15 - 17, 21, and 29 - 30.

 North Alabama

-The sixteen counties of North Alabama are merry and bright during the holiday season, with such festivities as Galaxy of Lights (Huntsville), Christmas at the Falls (Gadsden), Christmas at the Grotto (Cullman), and much more.
+The sixteen counties of North Alabama are merry and bright during the holiday season, with such festivities as Galaxy of Lights (through Dec.
+31, Huntsville), Christmas at the Falls (Nov.
+23 - Dec.
+31, Gadsden), Christmas at the Grotto (various dates, Cullman), and much more.

-There are decorated trees galore found at the Downtown Huntsville Tinsel Trail and North Pole Stroll in Athens, and some Santa sightings throughout the area, too.
-It’s impossible not to be surrounded by the magic of the holidays in North Alabama.
+There are decorated trees galore found at the Downtown Huntsville Tinsel Trail, Nov.
+24 - Dec.
+31, and North Pole Stroll, Dec.
+1 -31, in Athens, and some Santa sightings throughout the area, too.
+It's impossible not to be surrounded by the magic of the holidays in North Alabama.

-The merriment is also underground with Wonderland Under Warrior at Rickwood Caverns State Park, as the cave is festooned with over 100,000 twinkling lights and more.
+The merriment is also underground with Wonderland Under Warrior, various dates, at Rickwood Caverns State Park, as the cave is festooned with over 100,000 twinkling lights and more.

 Great Smoky Mountains

-While it’s always a great time to visit the Smoky Mountains, there’s something extra special about Gatlinburg, Pigeon Forge and Sevierville during Smoky Mountain Winterfest.
-Where else but here, well, in Gatlinburg, can one walk through a 300-tunnel of lights on the SkyBridge at Skylift Park.
+While it's always a great time to visit the Smoky Mountains, there's something extra special about Gatlinburg, Pigeon Forge and Sevierville during Smoky Mountain Winterfest.
+Where else but here, well, in Gatlinburg, can one walk through a 300-tunnel of lights on the SkyBridge, through Jan.
+31, 2024, at Skylift Park.

-There’s so much to see and enjoy, whether taking a stroll through Pigeon Forge’s Winterfest Wonders of Light Walking Trail or checking out Shadrack’s new Supersized Christmas Adventure at Soaky Mountain Waterpark in Sevierville; over 15 million lights shine, glow and twinkle within a 25-mile span.
+There's so much to see and enjoy, whether taking a stroll through Pigeon Forge's Winterfest Wonders of Light Walking Trail, through Feb.
+18, 2024, or checking out Shadrack's Snowy Mountain Village, through Jan.
+7, 2024, at Soaky Mountain Waterpark in Sevierville; over 15 million lights shine, glow and twinkle within a 25-mile span.

 Theme parks get in on the merriment, too.
-Gatlinburg’s Anakeesta hosts the Enchanted Winter Celebration featuring over three million lights, daily entertainment and visits from the man in red himself.
-Over at Dollywood in Pigeon Forge, come home to Smoky Mountain Christmas with lights, shows, festive foods and more.
+Gatlinburg's Anakeesta hosts the Enchanted Winter Celebration, through Feb.
+13, 2024, featuring over three million lights, daily entertainment, a hot chocolate trail, and visits from the man in red himself.
+Over at Dollywood in Pigeon Forge, come home to Smoky Mountain Christmas, through Jan.
+6, 2024, with lights, shows, festive foods and more.

 Chattanooga, Tenn.

-The holidays are a big deal in Chattanooga, with various events and activities and plenty of lights to brighten everyone’s holiday spirit.
-Discover the magic of the season by walking among snowflakes on the city’s pedestrian Walnut Bridge, taking in one of the city’s largest Christmas trees inside Chattanooga Choo Choo’s lobby or viewing EPB’s Holiday Windows, a seasonal tradition that dates back to WWII.
+The holidays are a big deal in Chattanooga, with various events and activities and plenty of lights to brighten everyone's holiday spirit.
+Discover the season's magic by walking among snowflakes on the city's pedestrian Walnut Bridge, taking in one of the city's largest Christmas trees inside Chattanooga Choo Choo's lobby or viewing EPB's Holiday Windows, a seasonal tradition dating back to World War II.

-Holidays in the “Scenic City” aren’t complete without visiting Rock City’s Enchanted Garden of Lights with its six specialty-themed realms.
-There’s also the opportunity to walk through one of the world’s tallest and one-of-a-kind Christmas trees in the Magic Forest.
+Holidays in the "Scenic City" aren't complete without visiting Rock City's Enchanted Garden of Lights, through Jan.
+6, 2024, with its six specialty-themed realms.
+There's also the opportunity to walk through one of the world's tallest and one-of-a-kind Christmas trees in the Magic Forest.

 Dahlonega, Ga.

-Memories are waiting to be made at Dahlonega’s Old Fashioned Christmas.
-The North Georgia mountain town, which served as the backdrop for the Hallmark movie, “Christmas in Homestead” (2016), transforms into a holiday vision with shimmering light adorning the historic square and horse-drawn carriage rides around downtown.
+Memories are waiting to be made at Dahlonega's Old Fashioned Christmas, Nov.
+24 - Dec.
+31. The North Georgia mountain town, which served as the backdrop for the Hallmark movie "Christmas in Homestead" (2016), transforms into a holiday vision with shimmering light adorning the historic square and horse-drawn carriage rides around downtown.

-Merry festivities vary from the Christmas Market, caroling at the historic square, mulled wine weekends and more, including a Christmas cookie walk.
-The joyful experience also extends to the outdoors with the Festival of Trees at Hancock Park, featuring decorated trees.
+Merry festivities vary from the Christmas Market, strolling carolers around the historic square, a Christmas cookie walk, Dec.
+8 - 9, and more.
+The joyful experience also extends to the outdoors with the Festival of Trees at Hancock Park, through Dec.
+31, featuring decorated trees.

 Jekyll Island, Ga.

-Over 35,000 colored twinkle lights decorate The Great Tree on Jekyll Island during Holly Jolly Jekyll.
-At first glance, that might not seem like a big deal for the holidays, but it’s said to be more lights per square foot than the Rockefeller Center Tree in New York City.
+Over 35,000 colored twinkle lights decorate The Great Tree on Jekyll Island during Holly Jolly Jekyll, Nov.
+24 - Jan.
+7, 2024.
+At first glance, that might not seem like a big deal for the holidays, but it's said to be more lights per square foot than the Rockefeller Center Tree in New York City.

 Hop on the trolley for a guided Holly Jolly Light Tours to see the coastal Georgia gem illuminated in holiday splendor.
 Other festive events include Peppermint Land, a mini-golf experience with life-sized candies and gingerbread characters, carols at Faith Chapel and more.
 There are even opportunities to indulge in hot chocolate, coffee, cookies and other goodies during Holly Jolly Jekyll.